Tear Jerker: Baten Kaitos

 Eternal Wings and the Lost Ocean

-It's all the details they put in, just to make it all the more tragic.
-Milly being prepared to sacrifice herself, Guillo saying he actually liked her quite a bit, and Sagi's reaction to the whole thing.
+- It's all the details they put in, just to make it all the more tragic.
+Milly being prepared to sacrifice herself, Guillo saying it actually liked her quite a bit, and Sagi's reaction to the whole thing.
 And the music, oh, that music.

 - Even before any of the above happens, there's the "heart-to-heart" that's the turning point of the game.
 Just as you finally figure out that you, the "Guardian Spirit" you, aren't actually a spirit at all, but Marno - a piece of Malpercio, Le Ali Del Principio starts up and Sagi starts raging against you - not for being Malpercio, but for never telling him anything about your true nature and burdening him with the trials of being a spiriter even though he technically wasn't.
 Hearing him talk about how he half-resented your presence all his life with Mio Sakuraba's voice singing beautifully in the background is just...
 Given the Baten Kaitos trend of breaking the fourth wall by including the player in the game as a "guardian spirit," you can feel like Sagi was actually angry at the player.
 This very quickly turns into a Crowning Moment of Awesome when you decide to become a part of Sagi, rather than absorb him as Malpercio.
 Inspirational heroic music starts up, you lend Sagi Malpercio's power, and he obtains his Infinity Plus One Finisher.